lsst-tstn/tstn-028/index.rst

 Even though the public version is not suitable for a production environment, it is certainly suitable for day-to-day development and testing, especially since inter-operability is guaranteed by the DDS standards.

 Given the advantages of ADLink-OpenSpliceDDS over RTI-Connext implementation, we decided to switch early on in the project.
-The transition required low-level of effort and had no impact on to the higher level software, which is expected for a well desiged API.
+The transition required low-level of effort and had no impact on to the higher level software, which is expected for a well designed API.

 .. _RTI-Connext: https://www.rti.com/products